ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_heatwaves_coldwaves.rst

 Diagnostics are stored in diag_scripts/magic_bsc/

-* extreme_spells.r: calculates the heatwave or coldwave duration.
+* extreme_spells.R: calculates the heatwave or coldwave duration.

 User settings